nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 The `docker.enabled = true` line is what we care about here.
 It specifies that Nextflow should use Docker containers to execute process calls.
 We're going to be playing with that shortly.

+!!!note

+    Anything you put into the `nextflow.config` can be overriden at runtime by providing the relevant directives or parameters and values on the command line, or by importing another configuration file, according to the order of precedence described [here](https://www.nextflow.io/docs/latest/config.html).

 We've also created a symbolic link called `data` pointing to the data directory, to avoid having to change anything to how the file paths are set up.
 Later we'll cover a better way of handling this, but this will do for now.